 A few years ago, I bought a magazine from Better Homes and Gardens called “Cook’s Secrets”.
 I’ve adapted this recipe from there.
 Everything I’ve tried (so far) from this magazine has been spectacular.

-Every time I make these easy mashed potato cinnamon rolls, I can’t decide if I have more pleasure making or eating them.
+Every time I make these rolls, I can’t decide if I have more pleasure making or eating them.
 What about you?

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.